From Sega Retro

-Maximum 12 aircraft can be purchased from a company in one turn.
-Defending on the relationship between you and the manufacturer's country, it can take between 1 to 3 turns to receive purchased aircraft.
-If relationships are particularly bad, company will not sell any aircraft at all.
+A maximum of 12 aircraft can be purchased from a company in one turn.
+Defending on the relationship between the player and the manufacturer's country, it can take between 1 to 3 turns to receive purchased aircraft.
+If relationships are particularly bad, the company will not sell any aircraft at all.

 Aircraft produced by American companies are while expensive, they are all reliable and useful for most routes.

 Best starting locations: Los Angeles, New York, Vancouver

 |NATO member or neutral counties will be able to purchase decent aircraft from US and EU.
 Russia and Warsaw Pact members meanwhile, will have a tough time due to the fact that they are stuck with Ilyushin and Tupolev.
 Situation somehow gets better in Scenario 3 and 4 as most of these countries, including Russia becomes EU member and have access to better aircraft.